 - Payment is handled via the app; the rider pays $0.40 per mile and the driver earns $0.34 per mile for rides less than 20 miles.
 Longer rides cost less.

 Help make this new program successful; download the app today.

 New in July 2019!
-E-scooters are available to rent throughout the City of Salem and across Salem State’s campus.
+Over 200 electric Spin scooters are available to rent throughout the City of Salem and across Salem State’s campus.
 Download the app to get started.
-During July, look for hangtags that offer free rides.
+It costs one dollar to unlock a scooter and then $.15 per minute.

 The Commonwealth of Massachusetts offers full-time, benefited employees pre-tax transit and parking benefits up to $265 per month.
 This could be used for a monthly T-pass, for example.
 Learn more about this benefit administered by Benefit Strategies.